The Wines of Portugal (Organized by Region)

 Alentejo

 The Alentejo region feels strangely similar to California (save for a few marble castles to remind you that you’re still in Europe) with low rolling hills of wheat, even hot temperatures, and tons of sun.
-There are many progressive and modern wineries here making red wines that offer generous fruit and mocha flavors with refined tannins from careful wood aging strategies.
+Many progressive and modern wineries here make red wines that offer generous fruit and mocha flavors with refined tannins from careful wood aging strategies.
 White wines from the Alentejo range from medium-bodied refreshers to full-bodied similar to Chardonnay.

 Wines